jcolag/entropy-arbitrage/2022-04-27-plain-text.md

 ## Text Is King...or at Least in the Royal Family

-My solution for my lecture notes---not as useful as I would have liked, since the school closed a couple of years later, but still worth the effort---was to convert them to [Markdown](https://en.wikipedia.org/wiki/Markdown), adding a macro package to generate multiple versions of each document from the single source.
+My solution for my lecture notes---not as useful as I would have liked, since the school closed a couple of years later, but still worth the effort---was to convert them to {% wiki Markdown|Markdown|en %}, adding a macro package to generate multiple versions of each document from the single source.
 Rather than waste time at the last minute with any word processor, I generated PDF files, ready to print.

 Since then, I have used text-adjacent formats for everything new, and slowly converted anything that I need to hunt for, if it turns up in a different format.